Swimming at the 2025 World Aquatics Championships – Men's 50 metre freestyle

 The men's 50 metre freestyle event at the 2025 World Aquatics Championships was held from 1 to 2 August 2025 at the World Aquatics Championships Arena at the Singapore Sports Hub in Kallang, Singapore.

+Cameron McEvoy of Australia was the favourite to win the event, while Great Britain's Ben Proud and the United States' Jack Alexy were also in contention.
+In the final, McEvoy led the race from beginning to end, to win with a time of 21.14.
+Proud finished second with 21.26, and Alexy came third with 21.46.
+McEvoy's win made him Australia's oldest world swimming champion, at 31 years old.

 Background

-Cam McEvoy of Australia, the reigning Olympic champion and world leader with a 21.30 in 2025, was widely regarded as the favourite to win the event, while Great Britain's Ben Proud, a consistent podium finisher since 2022, was anticipated to contend for gold.
-The United States' Jack Alexy, second in world rankings with 21.36, was aiming to return to form after missing the U.S. Olympic team in 2024.
+Cameron McEvoy of Australia, the reigning Olympic champion and world leader with a time of 21.30 in 2025, was regarded by SwimSwam as the favourite to win the event, while Great Britain's Ben Proud, a consistent podium finisher since 2022, was anticipated to contend for gold.
+The United States' Jack Alexy, second in world rankings with 21.36, was aiming to return to form after missing the U.S. Olympic team for this event in 2024.
 Brazil's Gui Caribé and Russia's Egor Kornev, who was competing for the Neutral Athletes B team, were also chasing podium finishes.
-The defending world champion was Vladislav Bukhov of Ukraine, though his recent results had been inconsistent.
+The defending world champion was Vladyslav Bukhov of Ukraine, though his recent results had been inconsistent.
+The event was held at the World Aquatics Championships Arena at the Singapore Sports Hub in Kallang, Singapore.

 Qualification

-Each National Federation was permitted to enter a maximum of two qualified athletes in each individual event, but they could do so only if both of them had attained the "A" standard qualification time at approved qualifying events.
+Each National Federation was permitted to enter a maximum of two qualified athletes in each individual event, but only if both of them had attained the "A" standard qualification time at approved qualifying events.
 For this event, the "A" standard qualification time was 22.05 seconds.
 Federations could enter one athlete into the event if they met the "B" standard qualification time.
 For this event, the "B" standard qualification time was 22.82.
 Athletes could also enter the event if they had met an "A" or "B" standard in a different event and their Federation had not entered anyone else.
 Additional considerations applied to Federations who had few swimmers enter through the standard qualification times.
-Federations in this category could at least enter two men and two women to the competition, all of whom could enter into up to two events.
+Federations in this category could at least enter two men and two women into the competition, all of whom could enter into up to two events.